-- 1. Provide for waste management - 2.
-Establish proper building material staging areas - 3.
-Designate paint and concrete washout areas - 4.
-Establish proper equipment/vehicle fueling and maintenance practices - 5.
-Control equipment/vehicle washing and allowable non-stormwater discharges - 6.
-Develop a spill prevention and response plan
+- Provide for waste management - Establish proper building material staging area - Designate paint and concrete washout areas - Establish proper equipment/vehicle fuel and maintenance practices - Control equipment/vehicle washing and allowable non-stormwater discharges - Develop a spill prevention and response plan

-P2 Principle 1: Provide for waste management.
 Design proper management procedures and practices to prevent or reduce the discharge of pollutants to stormwater from solid or liquid wastes that will be generated at your site.
 Practices such as trash disposal, recycling, proper material handling, and cleanup measures can reduce the potential for stormwater runoff to pick up construction site wastes and discharge them to surface waters.